cseanburns/systems-librarianship/src/2c-learn-nano.md

 ### micro

-The [`micro`](micro) text editor is also user friendly, and, like `tilde`, uses conventional key bindings.
+The [`micro`](micro) text editor is another user friendly editor.
+Like `tilde`, it uses conventional key bindings.
-Unlike `tilde`, there is no menu bar, but press **ctrl-g** to open a help menu.
+Unlike `tilde`, there is no menu bar, but you can press **ctrl-g** to open a help menu.
+With the help menu open,
-Use your arrow keys to read through the help documentation and learn more about its capabilities and its functions.
+use your arrow keys to read through the documentation and learn more about its capabilities and its functions.
 One of the nice things about `micro` is that you can open multiple files in tabs.
 Press **ctrl-q** to exit the help menu.